MicrosoftDocs/fabric-docs/docs/get-started/delta-lake-interoperability.md

 KQL databases|Yes|Yes|No|No#|Yes|Yes|Reader: 1<br/>Writer: 1|
 Eventstreams|No|No|No|No|Yes|N/A (not applicable)|Reader: 1<br/>Writer: 2|

+<sup>*</sup> KQL databases provide certain table maintenance capabilities such as [retention](../real-time-analytics/data-policies.md).
+Data is removed at the end of the retention period from OneLake.
+For more information, see [One Logical copy](../real-time-analytics/one-logical-copy.md).

 > [!NOTE]
 >
 > * Fabric doesn't write name-based column mappings by default.
 The default Fabric experience generates tables that are compatible across the service.
 Delta lake, produced by third-party services, may have incompatible table features.
 > * Some Fabric experiences do not have inherited table optimization and maintenance capabilities, such as bin-compaction, V-order, and clean up of old unreferenced files.
 To keep Delta Lake tables optimal for analytics, follow the techniques in [Use table maintenance feature to manage delta tables in Fabric](../data-engineering/lakehouse-table-maintenance.md) for tables ingested using those experiences.
 > * Some Fabric experiences do not have inherited table optimization and maintenance capabilities, such as bin-compaction, V-order, and clean up of old unreferenced files.
 To keep Delta Lake tables optimal for analytics, follow the techniques in [Use table maintenance feature to manage delta tables in Fabric](../data-engineering/lakehouse-table-maintenance.md) for tables ingested using those experiences.
-> * #KQL databases provide certain table maintenance capabilities such as [retention](../real-time-analytics/data-policies.md).
-Data is removed at the end of the retention period from OneLake.
-For more information, see [One Logical copy](../real-time-analytics/one-logical-copy.md).

 ## Current limitations